AI Summarise

 Black-on-black as a design choice exudes a sense of confidence, perfect for those wanting a kitchen that serves as a feature point in their home.
 Pairing dark cabinetry with equally dark benchtops and splashbacks creates a unified and dramatic aesthetic.

-In the kitchen shown below we have done this by pairing Polytec Black VENETTE cabinetry with Caesarstone Raven benchtops to create a sleek and sophisticated space.
+In the kitchen shown below, we have done this by pairing Polytec Black VENETTE cabinetry with Caesarstone Raven benchtops to create a sleek and sophisticated space.
 Polytec VENETTE cabinetry is also a great idea when choosing darker shades because it has fingerprint-resistant technology and a luxury matt finish.

 To prevent the design from feeling too heavy, subtle highlights can add depth and balance.
 Think about incorporating natural elements like oak shelving or introducing a contrasting texture, such as a white tiled splashback.